varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 2. That flat's letter name is the key!

 **Example:**
-- Key signature has B♭, E♭, A♭
+- Key signature has Bâ™­, Eâ™­, Aâ™­
-- Second-to-last flat = E♭
+- Second-to-last flat = Eâ™­
-- **Key: E♭ Major**
+- **Key: Eâ™­ Major**

 **Method 2: Exception for one flat**
-- If there's only ONE flat (B♭), the key is F Major (memorize this exception)
+- If there's only ONE flat (Bâ™­), the key is F Major (memorize this exception)

 **Why Method 1 works:**